Structure tensor Reynolds-averaged Navier-Stokes turbulence models with equivariant neural networks: Results

 \section{Results}

-In this section, experiments are shown for RANS closure modeling in RDT, using the framework advanced by Kassinos and Reynolds \cite{kassinos_one-point_2001,kassinos_structure-based_1995}.
-Across the three closure modeling problems required in this setting, there are 405 total tensor components that must be predicted.
+In this section, the ENN tensor modeling formulation described in Sec. \ref{sec:methods} is applied to RANS closure modeling in the limit of RDT, using the framework advanced by Kassinos and Reynolds \citep{kassinos_one-point_2001,kassinos_structure-based_1995}.
+Across the three closure modeling problems required in this setting ($\tens{M}$, $\tens{L}$, and $\tens{J}$), there are 405 total tensor components that must be predicted.
 Exploiting the strategies in Sec.~\ref{sec:constraints}, only 47 of these need to be predicted independently.
 The constraints governing the remaining 88\% are enforced exactly, regardless of training.